 According to Hayes et al (2011) the worlds’ great religions were some of the first organised attempts to solve the problem of human suffering, and they all have practices that are oriented towards this.
 Buddhism generally focuses on the costs of attachment and practice aims at reducing our grasping at particular things, people, and feeling states.
 (Although, this is not what the NKT teach in my opinion, as they teach people to grasp at ‘virtuous’ thoughts, images and feelings, Kelsang Gyatso, and to keep them in their concentration).

-Telling vulnerable people that they should be aiming to be happy all the time and then charging them for the tools they need to get there, under the name of Buddhism, many believe to be highly exploitative.
-Myself and many others believe the NKT’s view of ‘happiness’ to be pathological and. contradictory.
+Myself and many others believe the NKT’s view of ‘happiness’ to be pathological and contradictory.
 Members are constantly told that life is suffering, and that death will bring more suffering (which is rather depressing) but at the same time are told they should be aiming to be happy at all times.
 Many ex-members therefore refer to the NKT as a happiness cult.

 Believing that we’re supposed to be happy all the time actually makes us more miserable as we struggle more when we cannot ‘achieve’ this.
 For a video explanation of three happiness myths by Dr Russ Harris, author of The Happiness Trap, see below.